BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 competition is assumed to be symmetric, i.e. if species ``i`` competes with species ``j`` then species ``j`` competes with species ``i``.
-In other words, the adjacency matrix of competition links is symmetric.
+In other words, the adjacency matrix of competition links is symmetrical.

-Competition for space leads to a decrease of net the growth rates of the competing species.
+Competition for space leads to a net decrease of the growth rates of the competing species.
 Formally, we define the net growth rate as: